mfpdev/liveupdate-and-analytics/README.md

   * From [MobileFirst Operations console](http://localhost:9080/mfpconsole) go to **Applications->CouponsApp->iOS->Security(Tab)**.
 In `Scope-Elements Mapping` map scope `configuration-user-login` to UserLogin.
 Do the same for scope `club-member-scope`.
   ![Scope Mapping](./images/scopeMapping.png)

-- Coupons Adapter configuration -
+- Coupons Adapter configuration
   * From [MobileFirst Operations console](http://localhost:9080/mfpconsole) go to **Adapters->Coupons Adapter**.
 In `Configurations` set the `LATITUDE` and `LONGITUDE` to be values which is near your current location.
 Those values will be used by the adapter to randomize coupons and gifts around your current location.

 ### Using the sample

-  * The sample allow the customers to collect coupons.
+  * The sample allow the customers to collect coupons of .
 When the `ar_coupon` feature is enabled to a segment (regular/premium/vip), users from the relevant segment can start pick up coupons by pressing the `Look for coupons` button.

   * To be able login just enter username which is equals the password, e.g: John/John.
 Pressing on the `Look for coupons` button will load augmented reality with the coupons and gifts.
 The user is divides into 3 segments: regular/premium/vip.
 The user segment is defined by the first letter of his username and is implemented in `ClubMemberTypeSegmentResolverResource`: